 Pasadena Grandparents' Rights Lawyer

 An unfortunate reality of family relationships is that they are often complicated and difficult.
 This is a truth that grandparents often know all too well.
-At Gille Law Group, our Pasadena family law attorneys understand the stress and frustration of being shut out of your grandchildren's lives and your desire to maintain the loving relationships that you and your grandchildren deserve.
+At Gille Law Group, our Pasadena family law attorneys understand the stress and frustration of being suddenly shut out of your grandchildren's lives and your desire to maintain the loving relationships that you and your grandchildren have had in the past.

 What Are a Grandparent's Rights?